kataras/iris/README.md

 - [ ] Refactor the [Examples](https://github.com/iris-contrib/examples) to be align with the latest version
 - [ ] Upgrade [GitBook](https://docs.iris-go.com) for the latest release
-- [x] Add some missing tests from the previous version and find a way to share these end-to-end tests accross the adaptors and the root
-- [ ] Replace http://iris-go.com content to something more fancy, as suggested [here](https://github.com/kataras/iris/issues/613)
-- [x] Make a table list of the most famous middleware(s) with their descriptions, in order to help new Gophers find what they're looking for

 Iris is a Community-Driven project waiting for your [feature requests](http://support.iris-go.com/t/feature-request)!